DarkKronicle/AdvancedChatFilters/README.md

+# Important

+I have no real interest in mod development at the moment, so I am archiving this.
+Feel free to fork, and consider some of the community forks/

 # AdvancedChatFilters

 AdvancedChatFilters allows for complex manipulation of incoming chat messages.

 Please submit bugs to the [issue tracker](https://github.com/DarkKronicle/AdvancedChatFilters/issues).
-Join the [Discord](https://discord.gg/WnaE3uZxDA) for more help!

 ## Dependencies